Alex Kirilloff Player Props: Twins vs. White Sox

 Alex Kirilloff At The Plate

-- Kirilloff is hitting .284 with 11 doubles, a triple, eight home runs and 23 walks.
+- Kirilloff is batting .279 with 11 doubles, a triple, eight home runs and 24 walks.

-- Looking at the 63 games he has played this season, he's went deep in seven of them (11.1%), and in 3.5% of his trips to the dish.
+- Looking at the 64 games he has played this season, he's went deep in seven of them (10.9%), and in 3.4% of his trips to the plate.

-- Kirilloff has driven home a run in 20 games this season (31.7%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on two occasions..
+- Kirilloff has driven in a run in 20 games this season (31.3%), including seven games with more than one RBI (10.9%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.